New Owner Frequently Asked Questions

 What kind of regular maintenance can I expect with my new Tesla?

 Your vehicle has been engineered to monitor consumption and wear-and-tear of serviceable components thus reducing the number of components requiring regularly scheduled maintenance or inspection.
-Currently only three items have scheduled maintenance intervals: tire rotation, brake fluid replacement, and battery coolant replacement.
+Currently only three items have scheduled maintenance intervals: tire rotation, brake fluid replacement and battery coolant replacement.
 Your vehicle is designed to inform you when service is required for all other items and you can now schedule via your Tesla Account.
 Please refer to the Owner’s Manual for recommendations including daily and monthly checks that you can perform yourself.

 Where can I get my car repaired?

 Visit Tesla Service to learn more about over-the-air updates and remote diagnostics.
 If you need to make an appointment to visit your local Service Center for maintenance or minor repairs such as small dents, scrapes, or scratches, you can now schedule an appointment in your Tesla Account.
+Learn more about your Service Visits.

 More extensive body repair or structural repairs are best addressed at full-service Tesla Body Shops or shops in the Tesla-Approved Body Repair Network.
 Please visit Tesla Body Shop Support to find Tesla approved body shops near you and information on how to contact a member of our Body Shop Customer Advocate team.